 A 5 minute walk on the treadmill, 3.0 mph and 0% incline, served as a standard warm-up to prevent injury during the pre-test for both the foam-rolling and active warm-up protocols.
 Two isokinetic tests on each testing day (i.e. pre and post warm-up) were recorded using a Biodex System 3 (Biodex Medical Systems, Inc., Shirley, NY).
 Prior to testing, the Biodex chair and tower was set up specifically for each subject according to the machine's protocol guidelines.
 These settings were recorded to ensure that the chair alignment was replicated for the second testing day.
 The pre and post-testing required 1 set of 5 repetitions of maximal voluntary contraction of the right quadriceps via knee extension.
 Approximately 90 degrees of knee extension was performed at 60 degrees per second.
 Each repetition was counted aloud, and verbal encouragement was provided.
 The subject's right quadriceps musculature was tested for peak torque, average peak torque, total work and average power.
 The order of experimental warm-up (foam-rolling vs. active warm-up) was randomized for each subject.

 The active warm-up protocol used in this study was created to focus on the quadriceps and was performed directly after the isokinetic pre-test.
-It consisted of three dynamic movements: high knees, anterior-posterior leg swings, and lateral leg swings [9,18,19].
-Three sets of these exercises, in the order listed, were performed with each exercise lasting 30 s.
-There was a 30 s standing break between each set.
+It consisted of three active movements: High knees, anterior-posterior leg swings, and lateral leg swings [9,18,19].
+Three sets of these exercises, in the order listed, were performed with each exercise lasting 30 seconds.
+There was a 30 seconds standing break between each set.
 The total time of the active warm-up was 4.5 minutes; total rest time during the warm-up was 1.5 minutes.
 The 4.5 minutes of active exercise was selected to allow for a physiological response that would not cause peripheral fatigue.
 Past research indicated that a minimum of 3-5 minutes was required to adequately warm-up the body .

 The foam rolling warm-up was completed using an original Tiger Tail® (Tiger Tail, Kent, WA) hand held, high-density foam roller.
-Three zones of the quadriceps were foam rolled by the subject: medial, anterior, and lateral aspects of the thigh.
+Three zones of the quadriceps were foam rolled by the subject: Medial, anterior, and lateral aspects of the thigh.
 Each of these zones was foam rolled by the subject for 30 s, followed by a 30 s rest while sitting before beginning the next set.
-A breakdown of one set is as follows: 30 s medial thighs, 30 s anterior thighs, 30 s lateral thigh, and 30 s rest.
-Past research on foam rolling typically adopted a protocol of rolling one muscle group for on average 1 minute [9,13,15], but as an active warm-up requires 3-5 minutes , the total time spent foam rolling was increased to 4.5 minutes, with 1.5 minutes of sitting rest, to mirror the time spent performing the dynamic movements.
+A breakdown of one set was: 30 s medial thighs, 30 s anterior thighs, 30 s lateral thigh, and 30 s rest (Figure 2).
+Past research on foam rolling typically adopted a protocol of rolling one muscle group for on average of 1 minute [9,13,15], but as an active warm-up requires 3-5 minutes , the total time spent foam rolling was increased to 4.5 minutes with 1.5 minutes of sitting rest, to mirror the time spent performing the dynamic movements.
 The subjects were instructed to foam roll vigorously with a good steady tempo and a medium amount of pressure.
 The Borg scale was used to measure exertion of each set, and feedback was provided throughout the warm-up.
 A two-minute recovery was given to each subject after the completion of the foam rolling warm-up; during this time the subject was sitting on the Biodex chair (Figure 2).

 The data was analyzed using SPSS v20.0 (SPSS Inc., Chicago, IL).
 A total of 8 repeated measures, one-tail t-tests were used to evaluate differences between pre and post-test data (4 dependent variables for both warm-up protocols).
 It was expected that after each warm-up protocol, the muscles would generate a greater force output.
 Four two-tail equal variance t-test were used to determine significant differences in changes (post-test minus pre-test) measures between warm-up protocols.
 The p-value was set at 0.01 to account for the 12 total t-tests that were performed.